Ttesori/td-site/src/blog/2025-social-media-graphics-simple-dos-and-don’ts.md

 I get it: it might feel weird at first to leave these details out of the graphic itself, but it's actually a strategy!
 Our goal is to make people curious enough to read the caption or click a link for more.

+To test your text, shrink your graphic down to roughly phone screen size (or even smaller) and make sure all of your copy is still easily readable.

 #### ✅ DO check your image sizes and aspect ratios. <br>  ❌  DON’T use the same graphic size for every platform.

 \*\*Different platforms expect different dimensions,\*\* and if you don't use the right ones your graphics can have parts get cut off or have the image end up distorted, so it's worth taking the time to make multiple versions.
 Here's the [preferred dimensions](https://blog.hootsuite.com/social-media-image-sizes-guide/) for the social media heavy hitters: